 Since authorized parties can trace the weather conditions from the blockchain ledger, farmers can quickly get the crop insurance claims through smart contracts.

 A step-by-step Blockchain-enabled Weather Control Process for Agricultural Fields

 Smart agriculture enables farmers to understand the crop’s behavior by deploying sensors and mapping fields.
-Placing agricultural weather stations within the farms can help generate crucial information such as soil temperature at different heights, air temperature, leaf wetness, rainfall, wind speed, dew point temperature, relative humidity, solar radiation, wind direction and atmospheric pressure.
+Placing agricultural weather stations within the farms can help generate crucial information such as:

 All of the above parameters are measured, recorded and saved in the blockchain enabling farmers and other authorized entities to access it transparently.

 Step 2: Farmers can take preventive actions